Who we are

 Our fellowship-trained shoulder specialists have years of expertise in treating a variety of shoulder and elbow injuries.

 How we help

 What most people call the shoulder is really several joints that combine with tendons and muscles to allow a wide range of motion in the arm—from scratching your head to throwing a baseball.
-Our specialized training provides the expertise necessary to evaluate and treat any problem around the shoulder, be it simple or complex.
+Our specialized training provides the expertise necessary to evaluate and treat any problem around the elbow or shoulder, be it simple or complex.

 Common shoulder injuries

 - Impingement: Impingement is caused by inflammation of the rotator cuff and bursa.
 Pain occurs when raising the arm above one's head.

 - Recurring dislocation: Dislocation is caused by a tear in the labrum or excess laxity in the joint's capsule.